bring/developer-site/hugo/README.md

 Add your other files to the folder, you can make subfolders if it helps you organise the content.

 ### Frontmatter and content
 Add the following frontmatter to your article file.
+It supports multi authors and multi tags.
 ```
 ---
 title: {Article title}
 layout: post
-publishDate: YYYY-MM-DD HH:MM:SS +01:00
+publishDate: {YYYY-MM-DD HH:MM:SS} +01:00
 authors:
   - {githubname}
   - …